Azure/terraform/provider/CONTRIBUTE.md

 ### Go tools

-Terraform is developed using Go.
-You need to install Go **1.11.x** to be able to build and debug the provider locally.
+Terraform is developed using Go Programming Language.
+You need to install Go Programming Language **1.11.x** to be able to build and debug the provider locally.
 You can download it from [this page](https://golang.org/dl/) and find the installation instructions for your system [here](https://golang.org/doc/install#install)

 Then you can test your environment following the instructions on [this page](https://golang.org/doc/install#testing).

-### Check you GOPATH
+### Check your environment variables

-As of many Go project, AzureRM Terraform provider rely on your GOPATH environment variable.
+As with many Go project, AzureRM Terraform provider rely on your GOPATH environment variable.
 You may want to make sure it is well configured for your system, reading [this page](https://github.com/golang/go/wiki/SettingGOPATH).

 ### Visual Studio Code